p4cyber/p4cyber/README.md

 Optionally, as part of this roadmap, we may provide **decentralized VPN tooling** to bolster jurisdictional resilience — a capability relevant not only to P4Cyber’s operations but also to broader efforts that safeguard neutrality and freedom of expression online.

+## **P4Cyber Alpha**

+This section describes the current alpha test for P4Cyber.
+Note that the alpha is experimental and is intended to validate algorithms, peer coordination via Pears, and the use of Hypercore/Hyperbee data structures for decentralized storage and search.
+The alpha does not include open-source scanning code — it provides instructions for testers to install Pears, run the P4Cyber application, and participate in a controlled test network.

+**1) What it is**

+P4Cyber Alpha is an early, limited test of the peer-driven scanning and data-replication model.
+It is not intended to produce a complete Internet-wide index.
+Instead, it validates core ideas:

+Running a P4Cyber node (client or server) that connects to the P2P fabric provided by Pears by Holepunch.

+Using Hypercore / Hyperbee for append-only feeds and decentralized searchable repositories across peers.

+Exercising distributed scan scheduling, result replication, and decentralized search — all without a central database.

+Key constraints of the alpha:

+No open-source scanning backend shipped in this repo; the alpha delivers a packaged client for testing.

+Limited port scope: the alpha scans ~5,000 common ports (the primary ports) — not full 0-65535 coverage.

+Limited distribution of nodes: since the network size is small, coverage is intentionally partial and results are for testing only.

+**2) What you can test**

+The P4Cyber GUI is required for participating in the alpha.
+Through the interface you can:

+Set bandwidth allowance for the node (to avoid saturating local network).

+Start / Stop scanning sessions manually.

+Search gathered results via a textual search bar (IP address only).

+Browse results in a Shodan-like view showing: discovered ports, protocols, banners, and certificates.

+View scanning metrics: how many blocks the node scanned.
+In this alpha a block corresponds to scanning a single port across ~300,000 IPs.
+Metrics are available per-session and historically (since the app was first run on that node).

+Inspect last-block details: view the data captured for the most recent block scanned by the node.

+Limitations and scope:

+Results are incomplete by design and only representative of the current alpha network.

+Scans are constrained to ~5,000 prioritized ports.

+Reproducibility and proofs are being evaluated; some fields or features may be placeholders during alpha.

+**3) Install & Run**

+Supported OS: Linux 64-bit and Windows 64-bit.
+No specific distribution or version is required beyond these architectures.

+Prerequisites: a machine (server or desktop) with a GUI environment and sufficient network/bandwidth.
+Mobile clients are not part of this alpha.

+**1) Install Pears**
+Follow official Pears installation instructions: https://docs.pears.com/

+**2) Start (obtain & run)**
+The alpha uses Pears’ runtime to obtain and run the application in a single step.
+Open a terminal and run:

+pear run <P4CYBER_KEY>

+Replace <P4CYBER_KEY> with the application key distributed to alpha testers.

+pear run will download the latest release associated with that key and execute it — there is no separate manual download step.

+The command launches the Pears runtime and starts the P4Cyber GUI.
+The GUI must be running to participate in scanning and to control node settings.

+**3) Configure bandwidth and run scans**

+In the GUI, set a conservative bandwidth limit before starting.
+We recommend beginning with a low value and increasing gradually while observing local network impact.

+Use the GUI buttons to Start and Stop scans.

+**4) Data and storage**

+The application stores its local append-only logs and Hypercore/Hyperbee feeds on the node.
+Data is replicated across peers per Pears’ protocol.

+There is no central database: all data is distributed and accessible by peers according to the protocol and feed metadata.

+**5) Updates**

+This alpha is experimental: updates may be frequent and not always announced.
+On restart the client will attempt to run the latest published version available to alpha participants.

+**4) FAQ**

+**Q: Is the alpha performing port scanning?**
+A: The alpha performs systematic, non-targeted scans over randomized IP blocks and prioritized port lists for testing algorithmic behavior — not focused attacks against single targets.
+The operation is similar in nature to what organizations like Shadowserver and Shodan do at scale, but limited in scope for this alpha.

+**Q: Is this legal to run?**
+A: Laws and ISP terms vary by jurisdiction.
+Running distributed scanning may be restricted by some ISPs, cloud providers, or national laws.
+P4Cyber provides this alpha for research and testing; testers are responsible for ensuring compliance with local laws and provider terms.
+We recommend verifying terms with your ISP or provider and using a VPN or other mitigations if you deem it necessary.

+**Q: Can the scans overload my network?**
+A: Yes — if bandwidth is set too high.
+The GUI provides a bandwidth control: start low and increase gradually.
+Do not set values that saturate your uplink.
+If you notice network issues, stop the scan immediately.

+**Q: Will my node reveal my identity or correlate scans to my organization?**
+A: The alpha is designed to operate on randomized IP blocks rather than targeting specific organizations.
+However, network-level identifiers (source IP) are present in traffic and may be visible to network operators.
+Use your discretion and consult legal/IT counsel if required.

+**Q: Where are the data stored and who controls them?**
+A: Data is stored in decentralized feeds (Hypercore/Hyperbee) across participating peers via Pears.
+There is no central authority holding all data.
+Access to feeds is governed by the protocol and feed metadata.

+**Q: Why no open-source code in this alpha?**
+A: The alpha is distributed as a packaged client to simplify onboarding and protect early-stage internals during testing.
+Project goals remain aligned with openness — we will evaluate what will be published after the alpha depending on security, safety, and operational considerations.

+**Q: Is a GUI mandatory?**
+A: Yes for alpha participation.
+The GUI exposes the controls and metrics required for safe testing (bandwidth limit, scanning control, search, and metrics).

+**Q: Are there safety or ethical controls built-in?**
+A: The alpha includes rate-limiting, randomized block assignments, and protocols to avoid repeated concentrated scans against a single network.
+These mechanisms are under active testing and refinement.

+**Q: What should I do if I encounter problems?**
+A: Report issues in the repository’s Issues or Discussions (if enabled), and include:

+- OS and environment

+- Pears version

+- Steps to reproduce

+Important legal notice: This FAQ is informational and not legal advice.
+Testers must ensure they comply with local laws and their service providers’ terms of service.